Hengle/Nexus-Security.github.io/content/posts/2016-09-09-ice-scream-episode-2-horror.md

 Ice Scream Episode 2 Horror Neighborhood 1.0.2 MOD (Unlocked + menu mode) APK For Android

 The ice cream vendor came to the neighborhood!
-He kidnapped your friend and neighbor Lis and you witnessed itâ¦
+He kidnapped your friend and neighbor Lis and you witnessed it¦

 He frozen your best friend using a kind of superpower and took him somewhere with his van.
 Your friend has disappeared, and worse ...
 What if there are more children like him?